-Definitions of basic terms in Mendelian genetics - Part 1
+Definitions of basic terms in Mendelian genetics

-- A dominant trait is exhibited in the monohybrid individuals in the F1 generation and indicated by an uppercase (capital) letter. - A recessive traits is absent in the monohybrid F1 offspring, but reappears in the F2 generation and indicated by a lowercase (small) letter. - Genotype: refers to the genetic composition in an organism.
-Genotype may be either: - 1.
-Homozygous is for an organism that carries two copies of identical alleles of a gene in homologous chromosomes for a character (for example, a TT, tt individual) - 2.
-Heterozygous is for an organism that carries two different alleles for a character (for example, a Tt individual).
+- A dominant trait is exhibited in the monohybrid individuals in the F1 generation.
+Indicated by a capital letter. - A recessive traits is absent in the monohybrid F1 offspring, but reappears in the F2 generation.
+Indicated by a lowercase letter. - Genotype: A description of the genetic makeup in an organism.
+Genotype may be either: - Homozygous: An organism that carries two copies of identical alleles of a gene in homologous chromosomes for a character (for example, a DD, dd individual) - Heterozygous: An organism that carries two different alleles for a character (for example, a Dd individual).